Metropark station: Renaming controversy

 State Senator S. Thomas Gagliano joked with the press on an Amtrak train to Washington D.C. that the newly named Harrison A. Williams Jr. Metropark station should be renamed Abdul Enterprises Station in honor of Williams' arrest and added that it would be considered unwise to name train stations after living people for this reason.

-Williams was convicted on May 1, 1981 after 28 hours of deliberation of bribery, conspiracy, conflict of interest, interstate travel in aid of a racketeering enterprise and receiving an unlawful gratuity. he was the final member of the United States Congress to be convicted for his involvement in Abscam.
+Williams was convicted on May 1, 1981 after 28 hours of deliberation of bribery, conspiracy, conflict of interest, interstate travel in aid of a racketeering enterprise and receiving an unlawful gratuity; he was the final member of the United States Congress to be convicted for his involvement in Abscam.
 He would resign from Congress on March 11, 1982.

 With his conviction and resignation, questions came about his name on Metropark station.
 NJ Transit stated on March 11 that they had no existing plans to remove Williams' name from the station title.
 David Crabiel, a Middlesex County freeholder, stated NJ Transit would possibly have to form a committee to decide what to do with the name change.
 NJ Transit confirmed on March 16 that they had no standing plans to remove Williams' name and it had never come up in any board discussions.

 In January 1984, Woodbridge Township Mayor Philip Cerria requested that Williams' name be removed from the station.
 With all of Williams' appeals exhausted, Cerria felt that leaving the former senator's name on the station would cause a black cloud over the township.
 Cerria added that the Township Council would vote on a resolution on January 17 to request the removal.
 Cerria also reached out to new Governor Thomas Kean to have it removed.
-NJ Transit added that the they would still be the ones to make that decision, but that by the time of the resolution, no plans were expected to change the station name.
+NJ Transit added that they would still be the ones to make that decision, but that by the time of the resolution, no plans were expected to change the station name.
 NJ Transit's spokesperson, Richard Mariani, added that despite the conviction, they viewed Williams favorably for his work on mass transit funding.
 The six members of the Republican Party voted in favor of the removal of his name while the three Democratic Party members opposed the resolution.